seccanj/testman4trac/testman4trac/testmanager/README.txt

 instructions.

 =======================================================================
 A Trac plugin to create Test Cases, organize them in catalogs, generate test plans and track their execution status and outcome.

-The latest release is compatible with Trac 1.4.

-Compatibility with Trac 1.5 and later is NOT available yet.
+Since the release of Trac 1.0, I had to split the plugins code into two
+versions:
+ - a version that works well with Trac 0.11 (no more supported)
+ - a version that works well with Trac 0.12 and Trac 1.0

-All the code works now with Python 2.7.
+All the code works with Python 2.6 and 2.7.
 All database backends are supported.

 ***********************************************************************